ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-NestJS at Scale Without the “Where Is This Code?”
-Panic - <a href="https://medium.com/@npavfan2facts/nestjs-at-scale-without-the-where-is-this-code-panic-0d353cc7d230?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What I Learned About Git and Version Control Using IntelliJ IDEA - <a href="https://medium.com/@chrisbehint/what-i-learned-about-git-and-version-control-using-intellij-idea-3f560a9e93ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quellin`**
+✍️ **posted by `Chrisbehint`**

-<blockquote>A practical module structure that keeps boundaries clear, prevents circular dependencies, and makes a growing NestJS codebase feel…
+<blockquote>Last week, I spent time exploring IntelliJ IDEA, the Integrated Development Environment (IDE) developed by JetBrains.
+While I had already…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The creator of Node.js says the era of writing code is over - <a href="https://jpcaparas.medium.com/the-creator-of-node-js-says-the-era-of-writing-code-is-over-8320c868043b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hosting Next.js 16 on Google Cloud (The Right Way) - <a href="https://medium.com/@jwill617bos/hosting-next-js-16-on-google-cloud-the-right-way-f81ff4451948?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JP Caparas`**
+✍️ **posted by `Jason Williams`**

-<blockquote>What Ryan Dahl’s declaration means for the rest of us who still type for a living
+<blockquote>We need to talk about where your application lives after the honeymoon phase is over.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Fighting `node_modules`: A Modern Guide to Managing Monorepos in 2026 - <a href="https://medium.com/@jamesmiller22871/stop-fighting-node-modules-a-modern-guide-to-managing-monorepos-in-2026-16cbc79e190d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Got Tired of VS Code's Live Server, So I Built My Own - <a href="https://medium.com/@iamovi/i-got-tired-of-vs-codes-live-server-so-i-built-my-own-f9048dca0046?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamesmiller`**
+✍️ **posted by `Ovi ren`**

-<blockquote>If you are a full-stack developer in 2026, chances are you are working in a Monorepo.
+<blockquote>You know that moment when you're working on a web project and you just want to see your changes instantly?
+Yeah, I've been there way too…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Stop Redesigning Chat Databases: The Case for a Universal AI ORM - <a href="https://medium.com/@eshaiju/stop-redesigning-chat-databases-the-case-for-a-universal-ai-orm-50975cd9c828?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Node.js v25.4.0: Stable ESM, Faster Startup, Better Debugging - <a href="https://javascript.plainenglish.io/whats-new-in-node-js-v25-4-0-stable-esm-faster-startup-better-debugging-049896c5540b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shaiju Edakulangara`**
+✍️ **posted by `Sachin Kasana`**

-<blockquote>Every time I start a new AI project, I find myself performing the same repetitive ritual: designing the same four database tables.
+<blockquote>Node.js v25.4.0 brings stable ESM, faster startup, better debugging APIs, and key production improvements for modern Node.js applications.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-A Straight-Forward Guide to Set Up Your Express Application in Typescript. - <a href="https://medium.com/@maximilianogbuabor/a-straight-forward-guide-to-set-up-your-express-application-in-typescript-03e03f87f29e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 10/14: The Video I Almost Didn’t Record — Why Async Communication Is the Hardest Remote Work… - <a href="https://medium.com/@27manavgandhi/day-10-14-the-video-i-almost-didnt-record-why-async-communication-is-the-hardest-remote-work-f4530a634aec?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maxmilian Ogbuabor`**
+✍️ **posted by `Manav Gandhi`**

-<blockquote>Setting up an express application in typescript can be daunting, especially for developers who are just getting started with typescript…
+<blockquote>What I learned from recording a 3-minute video that took 2 hours to get right, and why this matters more than code
 Continue reading on Medium »</blockquote>

 <h3>6.
-NestJS Performance Tuning: The Bottlenecks Nobody Looks At - <a href="https://medium.com/@jickpatel611/nestjs-performance-tuning-the-bottlenecks-nobody-looks-at-b74a06d372c8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Minimum Security Checklist Every Web App Must Have - <a href="https://medium.com/@prasadparhad25/the-minimum-security-checklist-every-web-app-must-have-a246ecca516c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vectorlane`**
+✍️ **posted by `Code Catalyst`**

-<blockquote>Find the real reasons your p95 explodes — then fix them with a repeatable profiling-first playbook.
+<blockquote>If your app works in production but fails one of these checks, it is already vulnerable.
 Continue reading on Medium »</blockquote>

+<h3>7.
+The more convenient a security setting is, the more important it is to understand when and where it… - <a href="https://medium.com/@uttamstack/the-more-convenient-a-security-setting-is-the-more-important-it-is-to-understand-when-and-where-it-c0e62118c488?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `uttam`**

+<blockquote>Web application security is an area that many developers tend to postpone because it feels complicated or intimidating.
+In today’s study…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-7 JavaScript Patterns That Make Large Teams Ship Fewer Bugs - <a href="https://medium.com/@bhagyarana80/7-javascript-patterns-that-make-large-teams-ship-fewer-bugs-91049b2da01e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Lazy Loading vs Preloading Strategies That Will Transform Your Angular Apps - <a href="https://medium.com/@saneekadam1326/10-lazy-loading-vs-preloading-strategies-that-will-transform-your-angular-apps-78270730f374?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Coding master`**

-<blockquote>Practical code patterns that reduce “it works on my machine” failures, tame complexity, and keep fast-moving teams from stepping on each…
+<blockquote>Your Angular app is either winning users in the first second or losing them forever.
 Continue reading on Medium »</blockquote>

 <h3>2.
-I’m an elementary school band teacher turned full-stack developer - <a href="https://medium.com/@marissahuysentruyt/im-an-elementary-school-band-teacher-turned-full-stack-developer-f3a9ddea374b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Lazy Loading vs Preloading Secrets Every Angular Developer Must Know - <a href="https://medium.com/@saneekadam1326/7-lazy-loading-vs-preloading-secrets-every-angular-developer-must-know-de84ee18fdef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marissa Huysentruyt`**
+✍️ **posted by `Coding master`**

-<blockquote>I had been teaching elementary bands in a lovely school district that adored its music programs.
-Although I taught for seven years, I…
+<blockquote>Your Angular app is either lightning fast or painfully slow — and the difference is how you load it.
 Continue reading on Medium »</blockquote>

 <h3>3.
-VS Code in 2026: How AI Extensions Made Me 10x Faster (And Which Ones Actually Matter) - <a href="https://levelup.gitconnected.com/vs-code-in-2026-how-ai-extensions-made-me-10x-faster-and-which-ones-actually-matter-448895191c86?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vector Databases Explained for SQL Developers (No Math Required) - <a href="https://medium.com/@kaklotarrahul79/vector-databases-explained-for-sql-developers-no-math-required-a5b1286a33c2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sagar Shrestha`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Do you recall a time when writing code required carefully crafting each line, debugging required hours of staring at logs, and…
+<blockquote>Stop Using LIKE '%...%': A SQL Developer’s Guide to Vector Databases
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-SEO Analyzer: A No-Nonsense Way To See How “Search-Ready” Your Website Really Is - <a href="https://medium.com/@lemonwebsolutions/seo-analyzer-a-no-nonsense-way-to-see-how-search-ready-your-website-really-is-d27227cb14e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Conhecendo padrões e frameworks de desenvolvimento .NET: MVC, MVVM, WebForms, WPF e Blazor - <a href="https://medium.com/@gabriela.rodrigues16/conhecendo-padr%C3%B5es-e-frameworks-de-desenvolvimento-net-mvc-mvvm-webforms-wpf-e-blazor-5bf2c6b3045e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `LemonWebSolutions`**
+✍️ **posted by `Gabriela Rodrigues`**

-<blockquote>If you’ve ever stared at your website and wondered, “Is this actually good enough for Google?”, you’re not alone.
-Between titles, meta…
+<blockquote>Quando falamos em arquitetura de software no ecossistema .NET, é comum pensarmos em padrões como MVC e MVVM, mas também em frameworks…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The $300 Website Question (And When It’s Actually Fine) - <a href="https://winstonkoh87.medium.com/the-300-website-question-and-when-its-actually-fine-1ed3053c215a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Digital Marketing Agency in New York | Website design Los Angeles - <a href="https://medium.com/@georgedrakedigital/digital-marketing-agency-in-new-york-website-design-los-angeles-de01282d79ca?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Winston Koh`**
+✍️ **posted by `George Drake`**

-<blockquote>A honest breakdown of web development pricing — and when to pay more.
+<blockquote>Best agency offers strategic branding and finest services as e-commerce, website designing and development, SEO, SMM and PPC to boost…
 Continue reading on Medium »</blockquote>

 <h3>6.
-I learned jQuery before JavaScript, and I’d do it again - <a href="https://jpcaparas.medium.com/i-learned-jquery-before-javascript-and-id-do-it-again-eab59d75b5c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vercel just launched skills.sh, and it already has 20K installs - <a href="https://jpcaparas.medium.com/vercel-just-launched-skills-sh-and-it-already-has-20k-installs-c07e6da7e29e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JP Caparas`**

-<blockquote>On jQuery’s 20th birthday, a love letter to the library that made web development feel like magic
+<blockquote>Why the “npm for AI agents” matters more than MCP
 Continue reading on Medium »</blockquote>

-<h3>7.
-Miglior sito web per spedizioni online: Spediamopacchi.it - <a href="https://medium.com/@zain4659/miglior-sito-web-per-spedizioni-online-spediamopacchi-it-c802d6f9432f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zain Ali`**

-<blockquote>Nel mercato delle soluzioni di logistica e trasporto, Spediamopacchi.it si distingue come una piattaforma completa per spedizioni online…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
+Caching Android WebViews the Smart Way (Near-Zero Load Time UX) - <a href="https://medium.com/@surajkrj.2207/caching-android-webviews-the-smart-way-near-zero-load-time-ux-7d5c6ba07ebb?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Suraj Kumar`**

+<blockquote>-How a simple screenshot-based caching trick removed WebView loading pain and delivered near-zero perceived load time
+Continue reading on Medium »</blockquote>

+<h3>2.
 React Native Deserves Better Charts.
 So We Built Them. - <a href="https://medium.com/makit/react-native-deserves-better-charts-so-we-built-them-f427965e8102?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Janis Ievins`**

 <blockquote>We built react-native-d3-chart to solve a problem that’s plagued React Native developers for years: rendering interactive…
 Continue reading on Mitigate »</blockquote>

-<h3>2.
+<h3>3.
 Why I Used A WebView As Payment Gateway In My Flutter-App. - <a href="https://levelup.gitconnected.com/when-the-sdk-isnt-ready-why-i-integrated-ottu-payment-gateway-in-flutter-with-webview-827179967cd0?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `SatendraPal`**

 <blockquote>A real-world story of solving payment integration challenges in a production Flutter app
 Continue reading on Level Up Coding »</blockquote>

-<h3>3.
+<h3>4.
 Building a Production-Ready Mobile E2E Testing Framework with WebDriverIO v9 and Appium Part 2 - <a href="https://medium.com/@amankumar_37448/building-a-production-ready-mobile-e2e-testing-framework-with-webdriverio-v9-and-appium-part-2-a0c928504885?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aman Kumar`**

 <blockquote>Part 2: WebView Handling, Scrolling Strategies & Flaky Element Resilience
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 JavaScript Injection in Flutter WebView, Enhancing Your Hybrid Apps - <a href="https://medium.com/@kasunpradeep.ds/javascript-injection-in-flutter-webview-enhancing-your-hybrid-apps-85ec00c4e3e9?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kasunpradeep Ds`**

 <blockquote>Hey there, fellow developers!
 If you’ve ever built a Flutter app that embeds web content using WebView, you know it can be a powerful way…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Flutter WebView Explained Simply: Everything I Learned After Using It in Real Apps - <a href="https://writeflow.medium.com/flutter-webview-explained-simply-everything-i-learned-after-using-it-in-real-apps-18bcbc755c50?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `WriteFlow`**

 <blockquote>When I first needed a WebView in my Flutter app, I thought it would be easy.
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Mimicking Seamless SSO Across Mobile Apps and WebViews Using a Single Identity Backend — Part 1 - <a href="https://medium.com/@codebyzarana/mimicking-seamless-sso-across-mobile-apps-and-webviews-using-a-single-identity-backend-87a1f74f8e0a?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Zarana Solanki`**

 <blockquote>Modern organizations rarely operate a single mobile app.
 Instead, users jump between multiple applications, each serving a different…
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 Why RXDB Fails in WebViews (React Native & Electron) And How to Avoid Data Loss - <a href="https://medium.com/@MhamadHFarhan/why-rxdb-fails-in-webviews-react-native-electron-and-how-to-avoid-data-loss-5b9cd04f3587?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohammed Hesham Farhan`**

 <blockquote>When developers choose RXDB for offline-first apps, it usually works great until they try to run it inside a WebView in frameworks like…
 Continue reading on Medium »</blockquote>

-<h3>8.
+<h3>9.
 Blob Downloads Not Working in Android Web View?
 Here’s the Real Fix. - <a href="https://proandroiddev.com/blob-downloads-not-working-in-android-web-view-heres-the-real-fix-243144a2a426?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Deepak jangra`**